wprimett/LSL_Neuromore/README.md

 ### Limitations

+1. Currently, this has only been tested with BITalino

-1. Has not been tested with multiple devices in the configuration file, only one device should be enabled at one time
+2. This has not been tested with multiple devices in the configuration file, only one device should be enabled at one time

-2. Only streaming (max 6) analog channels by default, digital channels can be added to the cahnnel list, however.
+3. Only streaming (max 6) analog channels by default, digital channels can be added to the cahnnel list, however.